rricard/mongoose-fs/README.md

 # mongoose-fs-fork

-Fork of depricated Mongoose plugin for large attributes storage in GridFS Forked Mongoose plugin for large attributes storage in GridFS.
+Fork of Mongoose plugin for large attributes storage in GridFS Forked Mongoose plugin for large attributes storage in GridFS.
 This fork synchronizes the RetrieveBlobs() and save() functions with Promises.
 On node 0.12 I noticed synchronization issues, which did not retrieve the blobs saved in GridFS.
-A Pull request has been made to mongoose-fs.
+A Pull request has been integrated into mongoose-fs but is not published in npm yet.

+A new milestone has been defined on Github, codename Hey Moose!, which aims at document decoration for the plugin.
+Please visit https://github.com/dlemon/mongoose-fs/milestones for use cases.

 ## Why ?